 12.1 Dip Equator The dip equator (also known as the magnetic equator) differs from the geomagnetic and geographic equators as illustrated in Figure 3.
-Not only are the equators different, but the geographic, geomagnetic, and the magnetic north poles are also in different locations.
+Not only are the three equators different, but the geographic and the geomagnetic north poles are in different locations.
 The same is true for the south poles.
 The geographic equator is horizontal in Figure 3.
 The Earth's spin axis is perpendicular to the geographic equator and passes through the geographic north and south poles.
 To a first approximation, Earth's magnetic field is a dipolar field as illustrated in Figure 2.
 The axis of this dipole field is tilted 11.5° with respect to Earth's spin axis as shown in Figure 3.
 The geomagnetic equator is perpendicular to the dipole axis.
 However, Earth's actual magnetic field does not coincide with Earth's geomagnetic dipole field.
-Earth's actual, or dip, magnetic equator is the dashed wavy line in Figure 3.
+Earth's actual or dip magnetic equator is the dashed wavy line in Figure 3.
 It is defined as the line along which the angle of inclination I (or dip angle) of Earth's magnetic field is zero.
 That is, Earth's magnetic field is horizontal (parallel to Earth's surface) only along the dip equator.
 At all other locations a compass needle free to move in all directions will point downward, as illustrated in Figure 4, instead of being horizontal.
 The magnetic field lines are nearly vertical in the polar regions with dip angles approaching 90° (Figures 2 and 4).
 Consequently, the same compass needle at the dip poles will be vertical (standing on end).
 Actual compass needles are constrained so that they can only rotate horizontally.
-The dip equator does not coincide with the geomagnetic equator because secondary sources of Earth's magnetic field (ionospheric and magnetospheric electrical currents plus small amounts of crustal magnetism) distort the dipolar shape of Earth's primary (or main) field.
-Earth's main magnetic field is of course generated deep within the Earth in its liquid outer core (Figures 2 and 5).
-The secondary fields are very small in comparison to the main field, but never the less cause diurnal and seasonal variations in the strength of the main field.
+The dip equator does not coincide with the geomagnetic equator because secondary sources of Earth's magnetic field, including ionospheric and magnetospheric electrical currents plus small amounts of crustal magnetism, distort the dipolar shape of Earth's primary or main field.
+Earth's main magnetic field is generated deep within the Earth in its liquid outer core (Figures 2 and 5).
+The secondary fields originate primarily above Earth's surface in the ionosphere and magnetosphere.
+These fields are very small in comparison to the main field, but never the less cause diurnal and seasonal variations in the strength of the main field.
 The positions of the geomagnetic equator and poles assume that the geomagnetic field is perfectly dipolar.
-The dip equator and poles reflect the reality that, at Earth's surface, the geomagnetic field is not perfectly dipolar.
+The dip equator reflects the reality that, at Earth's surface, the geomagnetic field is not perfectly dipolar.
 It is distorted.
 It is interesting to note, however, that the field does become increasingly dipolar in shape as one gets further from Earth's surface.